Plumbing the Core and Nibbling at the Margins of Cancer

 With: Adam Asch, MD

 When facing a frightening new cancer diagnosis, some people ask their doctors, “What would you do if you were me?”
-Here, our Curious Dr. George asks leukemia expert Adam Asch, MD, how he would handle his own case of acute myelogenous leukemia.
-Dr. Asch is Professor of Medicine and Nancy Johnson Records Chair of Oncology at the University of Oklahoma College of Medicine.
-Curious… Read more »
+Previously, our Curious Dr. George asked leukemia expert Adam Asch, MD, how he would handle his own hypothetical case of acute myelogenous leukemia (AML).
+Now, Dr. Asch provides an updated answer, highlighting the new option of clinical trials offering novel targeted therapies for some… Read more »

 •